Jeffrey Price

 study cimbalom, an Eastern European instrument, at the music school in

 his native city.
-He moved after to the Chisinau, the capital of
+He moved after to the Chisinau, the capitol of

 Moldova, to pursue his career as a performer.